-The only valid text presentation sequences are those listed in emojivariation-sequences.txt [emoji-data].
+• The only valid text presentation sequences are those listed in the emoji-variation-sequences.txt file [emoji-data].

 ED-9. emoji presentation selector - The character U+FE0F VARIATION SELECTOR-16 (VS16), used to request an emoji presentation for an emoji character.
 (Also known as emoji variation selector in prior versions of this specification.)